Silver Manipulation Solution:

 That is were we are now.

 Many around the world are preparing for the end of market manipulation not only from a government/populace standpoint but also from a regulatory standpoint.
-That is what the CFTC has been working on as it relates to the Dodd-Frank rules.
+That is what the CFTC was working on as it related to the Dodd-Frank Rules.
 It was never intended to end the manipulation but rather it was a way to RESTART the system AFTER the manipulation was OVER.

 I'd like to present (again for some) my 17 requirements to restart the silver trading markets after the current manipulative structure ends or AFTER THE CRASH.
 These are minimum requirements that will have to be addressed in a POST crash environment where nobody would trust the derivative market pricing structure after the years of abuse.
 This is what the silver market regulation SHOULD look like today.